The 10 breeds of adorable dog with the best teeth - including the healthy German Shepherd

-Dogs With Strong Teeth: These are the 10 breeds of adorable dog with the healthiest teeth - including the loving Labrador 🐕
+Dog Teeth: HeRE are the 10 breeds of adorable dog with the best and strongest teeth - including the loving Labrador Retriever 🐶

 If you’ve been thinking about getting a new dog then you’re not alone – Kennel Club figures show that the number of people looking for puppies surged by around eight per cent since the start of the global pandemic.